mhenrixon/sidekiq-unique-jobs/NEW_README.md

 end
 ```

-I would strongly suggest you let this gem test uniqueness.
+It is recommened to leave the uniqueness testing to the gem maintainers.
 If you care about how the gem is integration tested have a look at the following specs:

 - [spec/integration/sidekiq_unique_jobs/lock/until_and_while_executing_spec.rb](https://github.com/mhenrixon/sidekiq-unique-jobs/blob/master/spec/integration/sidekiq_unique_jobs/lock/until_and_while_executing_spec.rb)
 - [spec/integration/sidekiq_unique_jobs/lock/until_executed_spec.rb](https://github.com/mhenrixon/sidekiq-unique-jobs/blob/master/spec/integration/sidekiq_unique_jobs/lock/until_executed_spec.rb)